 9. Take in the shimmer and shine of Pasaz Rozy

 Translating to Rose’s Passage, this courtyard just off Piotrkowska Street is one of the quirkiest things you’ll find in the city.
-This attraction quite literally and figuratively is, a gem.
+This attraction quite literally and figuratively sparkles.
 It reminded me instantly of Philadelphia’s Magic Garden by Isaiah Zagar which I’d seen years before.

-With whole buildings completely covered in a mosaic of cut glass, it can dazzle even on a rainy day.
+With whole building is completely covered in a mosaic of cut glass and can dazzle even on the rainiest of days.

 10. Visit Radegast Old Train Station